DanielMzLz/pywid-csv/README.md

 # pywid-csv
 Two tools to graph, sort and parse through CSV files.
-Specifically designed around the OWID COVID-19 CSV.
+Specifically designed around the "Our World in Data" COVID-19 CSV.
 Made in Python 3.

 ---